Octaze0406/Recruitment-2/BANDIT.md

 ---

-first as per description ,create directory to store the data temporarily : mkdir /tmp/name then copy the file from home directory to current - cp ~/filename (~/ :represent homedirectory to current directory)
+first as per description ,create directory to store the data temporarily : mkdir /tmp/name then copy the file from home directory to current - cp ~/filename (~/ :represent homedirectory to current directory

+then to understand what kind of file: file (name)

+  1.if it came as gzip; change the file to gzip format by :mv filename filename.gz

+  then decompress it using: gzip -d filename.gz

+  2.if came as bzip2 : mv filename filename.bz2

+  then decompress using: bzip2 -d filenmae.bz2

+  3. if came as POSIX tar archive (GNU) : mv filename filename.tr

+     decompress using :tar -xf filename.tr

+which revealed flag as ASCII at end

+**BANDIT 13**
+---

+To connect to a server using private key use: ssh -i (privatekey) username@host -p

+**BANDIT 14**
+---

+nc - command used to read and write data on a local network